 You have enough on your plate as a parent when it comes to looking after your kids.
 Keeping an eye out for their mental state of being is another element that can be difficult, but is crucial to their overall health.
-Especially in today's times, from social distancing to activities getting canceled, your child's mood may be constantly shifting.
+Especially since the pandemic, your child's mood may be constantly shifting.
 How do you know when to step in?
 Do you know how you can help guide them or when to get outside help?
 Below are some great tips to guide you through the proper channels.

 Teens go through a lot of changes, and sometimes they just need help figuring things out.
 If you see multiple changes in your teen's behavior, don’t be afraid to ask about it.
 Get them talking about what they’re feeling.
 And always take what they say seriously.
 A lot of times, teens just need support.
 And remember, you don’t always have to have all the answers — so it never hurts to seek professional guidance on any matter that might concern you.